BurakAy/Shopifast-Announcement-Bar/README.md

 # Shopifast-Announcement-Bar
-An end user customizable announcement bar for Shopify themes
+An end user customizable announcement bar for Shopify themes.

 This announcemnt bar features a number of end user configurable settings from the Shopify Customize GUI.

 Settings include:
 - Enable or disable bar
 - Show bar on homepage only